particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{!-- downloadButton url="/assets/pdfs/datasheets/monitor-one-datasheet.pdf" --}}
 {{/unless}} {{!-- pdf-generation --}}

-**Pre-release draft 2022-10-27 for review only.
-Do not distribute or share this URL!**

 {{box op="start" cssClass="boxed warningBox"}}
-This is an preliminary pre-release datasheet and the contents are subject to change.
+This is an pre-release datasheet and the contents are subject to change.
 {{box op="end"}}

 {{imageOverlay src="/assets/images/monitor-one/front-on-post.jpg" alt="Front view" class="full-width no-darken"}}

 *The pictures in this preliminary datasheet are of a pre-release unit.
 The production units will be a different color, and may have other minor differences.*

 The Monitor One is an off-the-shelf complete design, like the Tracker One.
-The Monitor One is in a larger IP67 waterproof enclosure with room inside for expansion cards and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.
+The Monitor One is in a larger IP67 waterproof enclosure with room inside for an expansion card and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.

-- **Ready to go** with rugged IP67-rated enclosure with room inside for expansion cards and additional connectors.
+- **Ready to go** with rugged IP67-rated enclosure with room inside for an expansion card.
-- **Flexible power supply** to easily add asset tracking to most devices with a 6 - 90 VDC power input and a large 18650 LiPo battery pack.
+- **Flexible power supply** to easily add asset tracking to most devices with a 6 - 30 VDC power input and a large 18650 LiPo battery pack.
 - **Internal or external antennas** for cellular and GNSS.
-- **Temperature sensors** within the enclosure, and also a battery pack temperature sensor.
+- **Temperature sensors** on the carrier board, and also a battery pack temperature sensor.
-- **Expansion cards** allow for custom features.
+- **Expansion card connector** to allow for custom application specific hardware.
-- **RGB LEDs** for system status, and two user RGB LEDs for your own use, visible from outside the enclosure.
+- **RGB LED** for system status, and two user RGB LEDs for your own use, visible from outside the enclosure.
 - **User button**, waterproof and accessible from outside the enclosure.